-The asylum seeker has three weeks after having been informed of the first instance decision to lodge an appeal.48 The written decision is communicated orally to the asylum seeker by a staff member of the Migration Agency's nearest reception centre with the assistance of an interpreter, often available by telephone, in a language understood by the applicant.
-It is the duty of the legal representative to contact their client to submit an appeal and examine the refusal decision.
+The asylum seeker has three weeks after having been informed of the first instance decision to lodge an appeal.53 The written decision is communicated orally to the asylum seeker by a staff member of the Migration Agency's nearest reception centre with the assistance of an interpreter, often available by telephone, in a language understood by the applicant.
+It is the duty of the legal representative to contact their client regarding the decision and to submit an appeal against the refusal decision if the client so requests.
 This duty is not laid down in law and there are no legal sanctions against the legal representative if the deadline is missed.
 The Swedish Bar Association can issue disciplinary sanctions against a legal representative if he or she is a member of the bar.
 An asylum seeker can also refrain from appealing the decision by signing an appropriate form and withdrawing the claim.

 An appeal can be lodged by applicants in their own language, with some indication in Swedish or English - for practical reasons - as to the nature of the reasons for appeal.
-In a regular procedure an appeal is lodged in Swedish by the appointed lawyer but where no legal assistance is available the Migration Agency has a responsibility to ascertain the general content of a submission in a language other than Swedish and its relevance as a basis of an appeal.
-This does not mean that all the contents need to be translated in detail before a decision can be made.
+In a regular procedure an appeal is lodged in Swedish by the appointed lawyer, but where no legal assistance is available the Migration Agency has a responsibility to ascertain the general content of a submission in a language other than Swedish and its relevance as a basis of an appeal.
+This does not mean that all the content needs to be translated in detail before a decision can be made.
 The appeal is formally addressed to the Migration Court but is sent first to the Migration Agency, which has the legal obligation to review its decision based on any new evidence presented.
-In 2019 the Migration Agency changed its initial decision in 4 cases (out of 14,760 decided cases).
+In 2020, the Migration Agency changed its initial decision in only one case, out of the 15,299 decisions issued that year.54 By way of comparison, in 2019, the Migration Agency had changed its initial decision in 4 cases (out of 14,760 decided cases).
+This demonstrates that the SMA almost never changes its initial position.
 When the Migration Agency does not change its decision, the appeal is forwarded to the Migration Court which can independently decide if further translation is necessary.
-In 2019, 14,345 decisions were forwarded within 10 days to the Courts.
+In 2020, a total of 15,056 cases were forwarded to the Migration Courts within 8 days,55 thus marking a slight increase compared to 14,345 decisions forwarded in 2019 within 10 days to the Courts.